 The first step is to identify the male flowers and the female flowers.
 Male squash flowers have a straight, skinny stem behind the base of the flower, while female flowers have a swollen stem behind them (this is the immature fruit that will grow into the squash itself).

 Inside the male flower you’ll see the stamen, which carry the pollen.
 Inside a female flower is the stigma, where you need to transfer the pollen to.

 There are two ways to pollinate squash flowers.

 - You can simply cut a male squash flower off the plant, remove the petals to expose the stamen, and then rub it gently against the stigma of a female flower to pollinate it.

-Squashes will cross-pollinate with each other, so to make sure that seeds produced are the same variety as the mother plant you need to prevent insects from pollinating the plants.
+Squashes will cross-pollinate with each other, so to make sure that the seeds produced are the same variety as the mother plant, you need to prevent insects from pollinating the plants with other squashes’ pollen.

 Try Out the Almanac Garden Planner for Free

 As a courtesy, the online Almanac Garden Planner is free for 7 days.
 This is plenty of time to play around on your computer and try it out.
 There are absolutely no strings attached.
 We are most interested in encouraging folks to try growing a garden of goodness!